mhnvelu/aws-serverless-project/README.md

               when we add the function as Integration Type in API Gateway configuration.
     - Destinations
     - Environment Variables
+        - key-value pairs that we can dynamically pass to the function without making code changes.
+        - Available via standard environment variable APIs.
+        - Can be encrypted via AWS KMS.
+        - Useful for different stages (dev,testing,production,etc)
     - Tags
     - VPC
     - Monitoring and operations tool - By default, Logs and Metrics enabled.
 By default,